Hybrid Mamba-Attention Neural Architecture for Channel Estimation: Simulations

 \section{Simulations}

 MSE is a key performance metric that evaluates the distance between the actual channel matrix and the estimate, which is defined as

 The bit error ratio (BER) is another metric defined as the ratio of mismatch between the $\mathbf{\hat{s}}$ and $\mathbf{s}$.
 The hyper-parameters of system configuration are given in Table~\ref{system hyper-parameters}.
-For training procedure, the training dataset is generated on the ETU channel which consists of 125,000 independent channel samples (95\% for training and 5\% for validation).
+For training procedure, the training dataset is generated by the design criteria in \cite{luan2025achieving} to realize robust channel estimation, which consists of 125,000 independent channel samples (95\% for training and 5\% for validation).
 The SNR range is from 5 dB to 25 dB and the $f_{D, max}$ is from 0 Hz to 97 Hz.
 The loss function for InterpolateNet is the MSE loss, and for the Channelformer, HA02 and proposed method is the Huber loss given in \cite{luan2023channelformer}.
 To average out Monte Carlo effects, each sample of the simulation curves is tested with 5,000 independent channel realizations.